Safei-Ashraf/films-clash/README.md

-# films-clash
+# Films-Clash
 A simple tool using the OMDb API to search and compare films stats!

+After selecting 2 movies ( 1 from each search box) the stats will compare, and the one coming on top will be colored in green color

+while the lower will have a dark background color.

 ## Tools used:

    >    Bulma CSS Framework

   >     Axios